sourcegraph/handbook/content/departments/cto/index.md

 # CTO

-Mandate: Conduct experiments that support the company's mission but don't fit well into the priorities of Product and Engineering.
+Mandate: Build experiments that support the company's mission but don't fit well into the priorities of Product and Engineering.

 ## Experiment proposals